Skip to main content

 1. Click the Apple menu.

-3. Find Switch Control on the left-hand panel.
+3. Find Switch Control on the right-hand panel.

-5. The flowing screen will appear Screenshot of Switch list
+5. The flowing Switch Control screen will appear Screenshot of Switch control list

 6. Now you can choose to use what switches to control your MacBook according to your preferences.

-7. Furthermore, you can also change the appearance between Dark or Light Screenshot of Dark and Light mode.
+7. Furthermore, you can also change the appearance between Dark or Light using the radio buttons in the settings window.

 4.3.
 Typing

-From the Typing tab, you can change the following settings:
+In the Typing section, you can change the following settings:

 • Show current text in keyboard panel: Display a bar at the top of the keyboard panel to display text as you currently typing.